-I’ve listed favorite hotels in Old Town San Diego and where I think you might find the best hotel deals.
+I’ve listed my favorite hotels in Old Town San Diego and where I think you might find the best hotel deals.
 In most cases, that’s either going directly through a brand’s loyalty program or hotels.com.
-Offerings may temporarily be modified from what is described below in 2020 and 2021.

 1. Hilton Garden Inn San Diego Old Town/SeaWorld Area